PFAS and drinking water

 The were no detectable PFAS levels within any of these sources.

-This work is to understand if there are any PFAS present to help inform our ongoing monitoring and testing approach, which will be reviewed with SA Health and guided by the outcome of the National Health and Medical Research Council (NHMRC) review of the Australian Drinking Water Guidelines (2011).
+This work is to understand if there are any PFAS present to help inform our ongoing monitoring and testing approach together with SA Health, including in response to the National Health and Medical Research Council’s (NHMRC) recent review of the Australian Drinking Water Guidelines (2011).

 We focused our initial investigative testing at these sources based on an assessment of PFAS risk – there are higher populations of people nearby, therefore more potential risk of PFAS contamination.